bmswgnp/RTIMULib-Arduino/README.md

 	//#define GD20HM303D_6b                   // GD20H + M303D at address 0x6b
 	//#define GD20M303DLHC_6a                 // GD20 + M303DLHC at address 0x6a
 	//#define GD20M303DLHC_6b                 // GD20 + M303DLHC at address 0x6b
+	//#define GD20HM303DLHC_6a                // GD20H + M303DLHC at address 0x6a
+	//#define GD20HM303DLHC_6b                // GD20H + M303DLHC at address 0x6b

 Check out www.richards-tech.com for more details, updates and news.

 ## Release history

 Note that any older release can be obtained via the Releases tab on the repo's GitHub page.

+### December 4 2014 - 2.6.0

+Added the L3GD20H + LSM303DLHC combination used by the updated Adafruit 10-dof IMU.
+Some small fixes to other drivers.

 ### December 4 2014 - 2.5.0